faermanj/faermanj/README.md

-I'm a software engineer, working at Red Hat OpenShift, and a career mentor.
-My current job is to improve the architecture and integration of our Kubernetes platform, especially on AWS.
+I'm a software engineer, at Red Hat, and a career mentor.
+My work is to improve the architecture and integration of our Kubernetes platform, OpenShift, especially on cloud provider partners.
 Previously, I built my experience working with global technology enterprises, including Amazon, JBoss, and Borland, as well as their customers and partners.
 I also participate actively in developer communities, events, and helping people take the next step in their careers in tech.
 Besides working, I love exploring Catalonia, cycling, cooking, and playing a little guitar.

 <p align="center">
   <a href="https://github.com/faermanj?tab=repositories">